Last Updated on July 22, 2021 by Oddmund Groette

 Can anyone get rich by investing in stocks?

-Yes, you don’t need to be intelligent or smart to get rich investing in stocks.
+Yes, you don’t need to be intelligent or smart to get rich by investing in stocks.
 Your most important asset is delayed gratification.
 However, that is a skill very few possess.
 To strike it rich requires enormous patience, not intelligence.

 The simpler you make your investment plan, the better.
 Don’t aim to beat the market: